Dhofar pipistrelle

-The Dhofar pipistrelle (Pipistrellus dhofarensis) is a species of vesper bat in the genus Pipistrellus.
+The Dhofar pipistrelle (Alionoctula dhofarensis) is a species of vesper bat in the genus Alionoctula.
 It is found in Southern Arabia, including Oman and Yemen.

 Taxonomy

-Pipistrellus dhofarensis was described as a new species in 2016.
+Alionoctula dhofarensis was described as a new species in 2016.
 The holotype was collected at Ain Tabruq spring in the Dhofar Governorate of Oman, which is reflected in its species name "dhofarensis".

 Description

-Pipistrellus dhofarensis is considered a medium- or large-bodied bat relative to other Pipistrellus species.
+Alionoctula dhofarensis is considered a medium- or large-bodied bat relative to other Pipistrellus species.
 It has a forearm length of 33-39 mm.
 It has a robust skull with a long and broad snout; the braincase is broad and very high.
 Two color variations are known: some individuals are grayish-brown with a silvery tint, while others are reddish-brown.
 Both color morphs have belly fur that is paler than their back fur.
 Its face, ears, and wing membranes are all dark grayish-brown.

 Range and habitat

 The species occurs in a very limited area situated between easternmost Yemen and south-western Oman.
 Its habitat is humid savanna.
 It has been documented at elevations of 59-735 m above sea level.
 It is one of four bat species that are endemic to Southern Arabia, the other three being the Yemeni mouse-tailed bat, Yemeni trident leaf-nosed bat, and the Arabian trident bat.